Visiting Papua New Guinea

 Electrical current on the national grid is 240 volts.
 The type of plug that electrical appliance use in PNG, is TYPE I. Some hotels provide 110 volt outlets in guest rooms for shavers and hair dryers.

 Certification or vaccination against yellow fever or cholera is required for travellers over one year of age coming from or through infected areas.
 Malaria is the only serious health risk.
 Visitors are strongly advised to consult your local doctor or tropical disease clinic to commence anti-malarial preparations before arrival.
 Water quality is within World Health Organization standards in most towns.
-Bottled water is available.
-In rural areas it is advisable to boil water at all times.
+Advised to drink bottled water to be on the safe side.
+In rural areas it is advisable to boil water at all times or use purification tablets.
+Please go to your Dr and request recommended inoculations prior to visiting PNG.

 Local traditional beliefs and ceremonies are maintained in remote areas; however, Christian influence is predominant.